 Cats have a reputation for being natural-born homebodies.
-Between catnaps, couch lazing and early-morning cuddles, it’s no wonder many owners think of their cats as indoor-only companions.
+Between catnaps, couch lazing and early-morning cuddles, it’s no wonder many cat parents think of their cats as indoor-only companions.
 However, some naturally crave more adventure than what your home can provide.
 In this case, leash training a cat may help nurture that adventurous nature.

 What Is Cat Leash Training?

 “Leash training teaches cats to accept walking on a tether attached to a harness or jacket.
-This opens up the world to cats, so that kitty can travel beyond the house and visit other places, like the backyard, while staying safe,” explains Amy Shojai, CABC, a pet behaviorist in Sherman, Texas.
+This opens up the world to cats, so that kitty can travel beyond the house and visit other places, like the backyard, while staying safe,” explains Amy Shojai, CABC, a pet behavior consultant in Sherman, Texas.

 Leash training a cat can sometimes require a bit more time and patience than getting a puppy used to walking on a leash, since cats are naturally quite independent creatures.
 With a little effort though, and by paying close attention to your kitty’s cues, it can absolutely be done!